BastiaanJansen/TourJS/README.md

 # TourJS
 Tour.JS is a javascript library for guiding users through your app.

-Go for documentation and feature list to: https://bastiaan225.github.io/TourJS/
+Go for documentation and feature list to my [website](https://bastiaan225.github.io/TourJS/)

 **Install**
 ---